Long and Short Speech on Earthquake in English

 Long Speech on Earthquake

-Today, I am here to deliver a speech on earthquake.
+Today, I am here to deliver a speech on an earthquake.
 An earthquake is the shaking of the earth caused by the sudden shifting of pieces of the Earth's crust.
 In comparison to the hot rock deeper inside, the crust, or thin outer layer, is mostly cold and brittle rock.
 This crust is riddled with large and small cracks known as faults.

 Although these faults can be hundreds of miles long, the cracks are usually invisible because they are buried deep underground and the pieces of crust are compressed together very tightly.